cchantep/probot-jira/README.md

 - `issueKeyRegex`: Regular expression to check whether the title of pull request matches a JIRA issue.
 One capture group is expected, to extract the issue key from corresponding pull request.
 - `milestoneRegex`: Optional regular expression to normalize GitHub milestone before comparision with JIRA fix version (with first group captured).
 - `fixVersionRegex`: Regular expression to capture (with the first group) the milestone from a JIRA fix version.
 - `postMergeStatus`: One or more JIRA status names (as displayed in the JIRA UI), that are expected for an JIRA issue corresponding to a merged pull request.
+It can be the translated (`name` field in JIRA REST API) or untranslated name (`untranslatedName`).

 This configuration is considered per each base branch.